mangstadt/PHP-HAPI/README.markdown

 			$state = "running, open to new players";
 			break;
 	}
-	$initCash = number_format($game->getInitCash());
 	echo "$name: $description -- $state\n";
 }

 //authenticate with HAPI by creating a new object try{
-	$hapi = new HAPI("Hyperiums6", "mangst", "4e3b88extauthkey8d834");
+	$hapi = new HAPI("Hyperiums6", "mangst", "4e3b88extauthkey8d834", __DIR__ . "/locks");
 } catch (Exception $e){
-	//an exception is thrown if there is an authentication failure die("Error authenticating: " . $e->getMessage());
+	//an exception is thrown if authentication fails die("Error authenticating: " . $e->getMessage());
 }

-//you can save the HAPI object to the PHP session and re-use it later
-//this makes things faster, because when you construct a new HAPI object, it sends an auth request, which you don't have to do if you've already authenticated
+//HAPI object can be saved to session
 $_SESSION['hapi'] = $hapi;

-try{
-	//then, simply call the methods from the HAPI class
+//get the player's moving fleets try{
 	$movingFleets = $hapi->getMovingFleets();
 	foreach ($movingFleets as $mf){
 		$from = $mf->getFrom();